ASCP BOC eLinks for Program Directors

 MLS Educator Survey articles

-Last year, the ASCP BOC Research and Development (R&D) committee launched 2 surveys of MLS education programs as a follow-up to the original surveys conducted in 2016.
+Last year, the ASCP BOC Research and Development Committee launched 2 surveys of MLS education programs as a follow-up to the original surveys conducted in 2016.
 One survey was designed for participation by program directors of university/college and hospital MLS programs while another survey targeted faculty in university/college and hospital MLS programs.
 The purpose of the surveys was to gather information to support MLS program directors and faculty in educating students, especially to clarify current issues and reveal trends that may impact future program resources and the quality of MLS education.
+The next version of the MLS educator survey along with an MLT educator survey will be launched in the next few months.
 Click on the links below to read the full articles:

 Program Directors - https://bit.ly/3NeV6e1